-- The Library has a subscription to Ancestry Library edition that must be used in the Library (bring in your own laptop if you wish).
+- CAPL has a subscription to Ancestry Library Edition that must be used in the Library.
+You may use a public computer or bring in your own laptop to access it.

 - Fold3 and Heritage Quest can be searched from home.
-Visit our Genealogy & Local History webpage to access these resources with your CAPL card.
+Visit our Genealogy page to access these resources with your CAPL card.

 - Sign up for a free account on FamilySearch.
-The Library is now a FamilySearch Affiliate which opens up more records when searching at the Library.
+CAPL is a FamilySearch Affiliate which opens up more records when searching at the Library.

 - The Illinois Digital Archives (IDA) is an Illinois state project to digitize images and documents making them available to everyone.

 - Join a genealogy group.
-Our Genealogy Interest Group (GIG) usually meets the second Sunday of the month.
-Check our online calendar for upcoming dates/times.
 The McHenry County Illinois Genealogical Society typically meets the second Thursday of the month.